floriangardin/harmonics/system/erntxt.md

 - Control dynamics with crescendos and diminuendos rather than sudden changes.
 - Use tempo modifications for natural phrasing.
 - Create polyphonic textures with distinct rhythmic variations.

+#### Variables
+- Variables are declared with `@<name> = <value>`.
+- Variables can be used in harmonic lines, melody lines, and accompaniment lines.
+- Variables must be declared before they are used.
+- Variables can be used to declare (1 bar) accompaniments, melodies, and harmonies.

 ---